Instant Pot Chicken & Rice Soup

-This recipe for Instant Pot Chicken Rice Soup with lemon is so comforting.
-This one-pot meal is ready in just over 30 minutes.
-This recipe is naturally gluten-free.
-Stovetop instructions included as well.
+This recipe for Instant Pot Chicken & Rice Soup is so comforting and nutritious.
+This one-pot meal is ready in just over 30 minutes and is naturally gluten-free.
+I love to serve it with a squeeze of lemon to make the flavors pop.

-- A generous amount of fresh lemon juice squeeze into in this Instant Pot chicken soup just before serving even provides for a decent amount of vitamin C. Don’t miss my other immune-boosting tips for when you’re fighting a cold, including my Ginger Shot.
+A generous amount of fresh lemon juice squeezed into in this Instant Pot chicken soup just before serving even provides for a decent amount of vitamin C.

-- For my friends on a gluten-free and dairy-free diet, this soup hits the spot.
+For my friends on a gluten-free and dairy-free diet, this soup hits the spot.
 The starch from the rice makes the soup thick and creamy with absolutely no gluten or dairy.
+Many recipes like this use heavy cream, but you don’t need it.

 Key Ingredients